AbdulShabazz/UnrealEngein-ParagonGiden-Cinematic/README.md

 # UnrealEngine-ParagonGideon-Cinematic
-A Third Person Character Unreal Engine Level Developed in Blueprints.
+A Third Person Character Unreal Engine Level Developed in Blueprints which also records player camera transforms (ie. location + rotation) for replay in cinematics.

 **Note:**